ahives/HareDu2/docs/deprecated/server-health.md

-# Getting Server Health Details
+# Get Server Health Details

 The Broker API allows you to health details on a RabbitMQ server.
 To do so is pretty simple with HareDu 2.
-You can do it yourself or the IoC way.
+You can do it yourself or the DI way.

 **Do It Yourself**